RoganDawes/P4wnP1_aloa/README.md

 }
 ```

 In my case, `NUM` became true.
 In your case it maybe was `CAPS`.
-It doesn't matter, what does matter is the fact, that
+It doesn't matter which LED it was. "hat does matter is
+the fact, that the return value gives the opportunity to examine the LED change which makes the command return and thus
-this return value gives the opportunity to take branching decisions in a HIDScript, based on LED state changes issued
-from the target USB host.
+it could be used to take branching decisions in your HIDScript (based on LED state changes issued from the USB host's
+real keyboard).

 Let's try an example: